Microplastics Sampling and Processing Guidebook

 There are two categories of microplastics: primary and secondary (see Figures 3 and 4).
 Within these categories, microplastics are usually separated into four types: microbeads, microfibers, films, and fragments.

-Primary microplastics include plastic particles that are purposefully manufactured as small pellets, beads, and fragments.
+Primary microplastics include plastic particles purposefully manufactured as small pellets, beads, and fragments.
 Many everyday cosmetic products, including face wash, toothpaste, exfoliants, deodorant, and makeup, contain plastic microbeads.
 Fortunately, in 2016, the United States passed a law banning the production of personal-care products and cosmetics that contain microbeads.
 This law took effect in July 2017 and, in July 2018, it will no longer be legal to sell these products in the United States.

 Another common form of primary microplastics are “nurdles,” which are small plastic pellets that serve as raw material in the creation of plastic products.
 Throughout the transportation and handling process, they can get carelessly spilled into the environment.
 Due to their size, shape, color, and smell, nurdles are often mistaken as food by many different marine animals.